RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/index.md

 ## Matrices definition

-Before diving into the different line models, lets define the series impedance matrix $Z$, and the shunt admittance matrix $Y$ used to model the lines.
+Before diving into the different line models, lets define the series impedance matrix $\underline{Z}$, and the shunt admittance matrix $\underline{Y}$ used to model the lines.

 ### Series impedance matrix